ericgorza/CSS3-casa-do-codigo/readme.md

 3. Descomente as seções de código relevantes para estudar funcionalidades específicas.

 Este readme serve como guia para facilitar sua jornada de aprendizado com o livro "HTML5 CSS3 - Domine a Web do Futuro".
 Boa sorte!

+# HTML5 CSS3 - Mastering the Web of the Future

+This repository contains exercises from the book "HTML5 CSS3 - Mastering the Web of the Future."
+Follow this step-by-step guide to study the HTML5 and CSS3 functionalities presented in the book.

+## Chapter 1: Web Development Today
+- Introduction to contemporary web development.

+## Chapter 2: The First Steps with Our Site
+- Initial setup of the site.

+## Chapter 3: HTML5, What Has Changed?
+- Exploration of changes brought by HTML5.

+## Chapter 4: What You Need to Know About CSS?
+- Essential CSS fundamentals.

+## Chapter 5: CSS3
+- @fontface, RGBA, gradients, box-shadow, icons.

+## Chapter 6: Visual Structure
+- Display, float, clearfix, position, grids, flexbox.

+## Chapter 7: Enhancing Your Forms
+- Improving web forms.

+## Chapter 8: Effects 101
+- Working with animations and transitions.

+## Chapter 9: The World Beyond Desktops and Notebooks
+- Adaptation for different devices.

+## Chapter 10: Tools
+- Frameworks, plugins, and preprocessors.

+---

+**Instructions:**
+1. Clone this repository to your local machine.
+2. Navigate to the desired chapter directory.
+3. Uncomment relevant code sections to study specific functionalities.

+This readme serves as a guide to facilitate your learning journey with the book "HTML5 CSS3 - Mastering the Web of the Future."
+Good luck!